NorbertoBurciaga/conscious-person/english/social-recommendations.md

 - Recognize as friends those with whom you make deals for great success. [[GoT 4:98](./references.md/#GoT)]
 - If you are greeted, return a better or at least equal greeting. [[GoT 4:114](./references.md/#GoT)]
 - Take as friends those who want to discover the truth and the recommendations and laws of [Creation](./definitions.md/#creation) so that they become friends and helpers of the truth. [[GoT 4:117](./references.md/#GoT)]
-- Do not fight with weapons against one's own people or against another, if there is the need to fight, let it be with words used with prudence and wisely so that there may be peace and freedom. [[GoT 4:119](./references.md/#GoT)]
+- Do not fight with weapons against one's own people or against another, fight with non-violence, let it be with words used with prudence and wisely so that there may be peace and freedom. [[GoT 4:119](./references.md/#GoT)][[GoT 4:120](./references.md/#GoT)]

 ## Return to